When it comes to hurricane preparedness, it’s essential to remember our pets rely on us to ensure their safety during natural disasters.

 When rushing to grab your bags and trying to remember if you have everything you need, you should know where your emergency supplies are, where you are going, and how to take your dog safely with you.

-Don’t ever think, “oh, I’ll just come back and get my dog,” because there is a chance that local authorities may not permit you to enter the area where your home is located once you leave.
+Don’t ever think, “oh, I’ll come back and get my dog,” because local authorities may not permit you to return to your home once you evacuate and leave the area.

-If you have more than one person in your household, designate someone to be the “pet evacuation leader,” the one individual who will grab your dog or dogs, grab the emergency pet supplies, and get your dog safely inside the car.
+If you have more than one person in your household, designate someone to be the “pet evacuation leader,” the one individual who will grab your dog or dogs (even cats), grab the emergency pet supplies, and get your pet safely inside the car.

-When you purchase a travel crate, they often come disassembled.
-Take measurements to know the proper size crate for your dog, that the crate can be quickly loaded inside your vehicle, and how much room you’ll have remaining for your emergency bags and supplies.
+Take measurements to know the proper size crate for your dog, how to quickly load the crate or kennel inside your vehicle, and how much room you’ll have remaining for your emergency bags and supplies.

 You don’t want to find out at the last minute you can’t fit your dog, dogs, family members, and emergency supplies inside your car.

-If you are a two-car household, consider designating one vehicle to transport your dog or dogs and the other vehicle for emergency supplies and any additional family members.
+If you are a two-car household, consider designating one vehicle to transport your dog or dogs with their supplies and the other vehicle for your emergency supplies and any additional family members.

 Having a pet evacuation plan and knowing how to evacuate with your dog will make a stressful time easier for you and your pets during a natural disaster.

-Dogs that are abandoned because their dog parents didn’t have an emergency pet plan in place are at risk of going missing, getting injured, or being killed.
+Dogs that are abandoned because their family didn’t have an emergency pet plan in place are at risk of going missing, getting injured, or being killed.